heavyimage/resume.heavyimage.com/markdown/template.md

 Honorable Mention for work as part of a team that [helped extract](https://github.com/HackTheSolarSystem/3Dand2DBubblesInRock-OvernightOwls) the positions of 3d metal 'bubbles' found inside a volumetric scan of a meteorite for the American Museum of Natural History's annual Hackathon.

+Oct 2018
+:   **NASA Spaceapps Hackathon 2018**, New York
+Part of a team that design a tool that leveraged NASA's Earth observations data APIs to characterize land cover/land use conditions at informal settlements.

 Feb 2018
 :	**Hack the Deep Hackathon**, [AMNH](http://amnh.org) (New York)